Skip to main content

 MCP (Model Context Protocol) Integration

-MCP is Claude Code's secret weapon for 2025.
+MCP is one of Claude Code's most important extensions.
 With it, you can directly integrate external tools and services.
-The community is already delivering dozens of MCP server implementations and constantly expanding the ecosystem.
+The community is already delivering hundreds of MCP server implementations and constantly expanding the ecosystem.

 # Add MCP server